Drospirenone and Estradiol

 - High triglyceride levels have happened with drospirenone and estradiol.
 Tell your doctor if you have ever had high triglyceride levels.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Be sure to have regular breast exams and gynecology check-ups.
 Your doctor will tell you how often to have these.
 You will also need to do breast self-exams as your doctor has told you.
 Talk with your doctor.

 - This medicine may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take drospirenone and estradiol.

 - If you drink grapefruit juice or eat grapefruit often, talk with your doctor.

 - Limit your drinking of alcohol.

-- Do not smoke.
+- Avoid cigarette smoking.
 Smoking raises the chance of heart disease.
 Talk with your doctor.

 - If you are using this only to treat vaginal dryness, itching, and burning, talk with your doctor to see if a drug used on the skin would be better for you.

 - If you are 65 or older, use drospirenone and estradiol with care.
 You could have more side effects.